microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ## Intent

-Although all Distributed Data Structures (DDSs) will have unique characteristics, they will all necessarily share some broad commonalities in their overall structure and function.
-This document intends to outline those areas to describe DDSs at one level of depth below the surface.
-This description may be useful in introducing the concept of DDSs to developers for the first time.
+Although all Distributed Data Structures (DDSes) will have unique characteristics, they will all necessarily share some broad commonalities in their overall structure and function.
+This document intends to outline those areas to describe DDSes at one level of depth below the surface.
+This description may be useful in introducing the concept of DDSes to developers for the first time.

 ## Overview